MutmainX/GSI-List-with-Testing-Stats-Reviews/readme.md

 ### Beginner-Friendly List of custom roms / GSI and Guide with results by testing each gsi
-- *This gsi list also provides details like storage,ram and cpu usage of system by different GSIs to help users decide better according to their needs.*
+- *This gsi list also provides details like storage,ram and cpu usage of system by actual flashing of different GSIs to help users decide better according to their needs.*
 - *Flashing guide and more details available at the end of page.*
 - Join my Telegram support group : [Join](https://t.me/gsi_support_mutmainx)